LelsersLasers/EVC-BMS-Frontend/README.md

 	- Voltage difference
 	- Current
 - Automatically create a graph from `log.csv`
+- Fix: 5 sec fetch timer??
+	- The fetch seems to not go off at exactly 5 seconds??
 - A "currently balancing" bar color?
 	- How to determine if it's balancing?
 - Appearance: